-This Chicken Cacciatore is a rustic, hearty chicken dish, a classic Italian comfort food made easy.
+This easy Chicken Cacciatore recipe is a rustic, hearty chicken dish, and a classic Italian comfort food made in one pot.
 It’s bursting with bright colors and fresh flavor.

 - 2 tbsp olive oil